-Prior to joining Project Performance International, Michael was a systems engineering consultant for the Energy Systems Catapult, a UK body that accelerates the realisation of CO2 reduction solutions.
-Whilst in that position he initiated the formation of the INCOSE UK Energy Systems Interest Group, and was elected as Group Chair.
+Prior to joining Project Performance International and Certification Training International, Michael was a systems engineering consultant for the Energy Systems Catapult, a UK body that accelerates the realisation of CO2 reduction solutions.
+Whilst in that position he initiated the formation of the INCOSE UK Energy Systems Interest Group and was elected as Group Chair.
 As Head of Systems Engineering for Altran UK Ltd., he was instrumental in the company’s success in achieving CMMI Level 3.
-He also carried out training and coaching roles for a number of high profile UK-based organisations.
+He also carried out training and coaching roles for a number of high-profile UK-based organisations.

 Affiliations and memberships include: